 much more detailed exposition on the issues discussed here may be found

-of possible values for the free parameters), it finds that PF that has the highest probability of generating the exact same
+for the free parameters), it finds that PF that has the highest probability of generating the exact same responses to the

-responses to the stimuli that your observer generated.
+stimuli that your observer generated.
 Unfortunately, there is no analytical way in which to do this.
-Instead,
+Instead, Palamedes has

-Palamedes has to perform a search for this best-fitting PF.
+to perform a search for this best-fitting PF.
 This turns out to be tricky.
-There are an infinite number of candidates
+There are an infinite number of candidates to consider!

-to consider!
 Understanding how maximum likelihood fitting works will help you get better fits and avoid mistakes.
-We'll explain
+We'll explain by example.